Healthdirect Free Australian health advice you can count on.

 What should I expect during an appointment with a neurologist?

-Neurological examinations can sometimes take a long time to carry out because so much in the body is controlled by the nervous system — from breathing and muscle movements to digestion and the sense of touch.
+They will also do a physical examination.
+Neurological examinations can take a long time, because so much in the body is controlled by your nervous system.

 What questions should I ask a neurologist?